akashnadan1/4741-Project/README.md

     -Whether or not a player will make their shot based on their current situation (distance from the hoop, game period, distance from defender, etc.)

-    -What are the optimal characteristics for taking a shot
+    -What are the optimal characteristics for making a shot